Internship Abroad: Blog

-This is my last post I’m writing to you on the last day of my Global Internship Program and today I want to tell you about all the cool stuff I was able to do in my leisure time here in South Florida during the last four weeks.
+This is my last post I’m writing to you on the last day of my internship abroad and today I want to tell you about all the cool stuff I was able to do in my leisure time here in South Florida during the last four weeks.

-The US are famous for their huge outlet shopping malls, fortunately one of the biggest malls is only 35 miles away from Miami, so on our first weekend Victor, the Brazilian participant of the GIP from São Paulo and me rented a car during the whole weekend to drive to the shopping mall on saturday to spent way to much money in the end.
+The US are famous for their huge outlet shopping malls, fortunately one of the biggest malls is only 35 miles away from Miami, so on our first weekend Victor, the Brazilian intern from São Paulo and me rented a car during the whole weekend to drive to the shopping mall on Saturday to spent way too much money in the end.
 But it was worth it!

 On Sunday, we took the car and drove deep inside the Everglades, a natural region of tropical wetlands.
 The everglades are most famous for the countless amount of crocodiles and alligators and according to Wikipedia, it is the only region in the world were both of them live.
 I have to admit, I didn’t even know that there was a difference between crocodiles and alligators, but one of the biggest is the water they live in.
 While alligators try to avoid salt water and humans, the crocodiles live in salt water and are more aggressive and therefore more dangerous for humans.